lynn0702/Torchlite/torchlite.md

 Supernaturally graceful, long-lived folk with pointed ears and an innate connection to their wilderness homelands, elves are kin to the fey, born of magic.
 Not every elf pursues the arcane arts, but none is ever truly mundane; each expresses their mystical nature in one way or another.
 They tend to be lithe and light on their feet, and tales say the most dextrous elves can stride across thin snowdrifts and flimsy tree branches where others would slip or fall.

-Some of the most well-known elven folk are the wood elves, legendary for their subtle and instinctive skill as foresters; the high elves, who dwell in hidden refuges where the fey realm meets the mortal world; and the deep elves, who build magnificent cities in deep subterranean caverns.
+Some of the most well-known elven folk are the *wood elves*, legendary for their subtle and instinctive skill as foresters; the *high elves*, who dwell in hidden refuges where the fey realm meets the mortal world; and the *deep elves*, who build magnificent cities in deep subterranean caverns.
 The various elven lineages include all the potential skin tones a human might have, plus a few more extreme hues, including the pale bluish-white complexions of some high elves from colder climes and the dark gray or purplish colors common among deep elves.

 ##### Elf Quick Attributes